Raynooo/moodleNmysqlContainers/README.md

 ##How to run it

+There are two steps to follow to make sure everything is set up according to you local configuration

+###Changing shared folders

+Both container share a specific folder with the host to avoid losing courses and user generated data once the containers are killed.
+The path to these shared folders can be changed in the *docker-compose.yml* file.

+###Changing moodle server's address

+Right now the server's address is written in the **moodle.env** file.
+The value of *MOODLE_URL* must be changed according to your configuration.

+###Building and running

 To build the images (if you have **docker-compose** installed and running), from inside its folder simply type:
 ```
 docker-compose build moodle